geekerlw/RBRPlugins/README.md

-# RBRDashboard
+# RBRPlugins

-This is a plugin for Richard Burns Rally that adds a dashboard at the stage running.
+This is a personal plugin set for Richard Burns Rally that making a more easy use.

 Big thanks to [mika-n](https://github.com/mika-n) that made the [NGPCarMenu](https://github.com/mika-n/NGPCarMenu) plugin and [RBRCountdown](https://github.com/HanaMcHanaface/RBRCountdown.git) that this plugin is based on.
 If it wasn't for NGPCarMenu I would never have been able to make this plugin.
 Big huge shoutout!!